 This article explores ETFs, how they work, and the different types of ETFs on the market.

 An ETF, or an exchange-traded fund, resembles a mutual fund that is traded like a stock.
-ETFs can diversify an investor’s portfolio without increasing the time – and also initiative – they need to spend managing and assigning their financial investments.
+ETFs are often used to diversify investor portfolios, while they do carry an often overlooked element of counterparty risk.

 ETF Definition: What Does ETF Mean?

 To specify what an ETF is, firstly, let’s break down the term ETF.
 ET is an abbreviation of “exchange-traded”, which is to say that something is traded on the stock market.
 Some examples include Nasdaq or the New York Stock Exchange.
 For people used to trading individual stocks, buying and selling an ETF will certainly feel familiar due to the fact that it’s traded in much the same way.

 In the abbreviation: ETF, ‘F’ stands for “fund”.
 One fund contains tens or even thousands of stocks or bonds.
 For investors familiar with a mutual fund, such as an index fund, trading an ETF will feel very similar, due to its diversity and low fees.
 ETFs often have lower costs than other types of funds, but this depends largely on the type, the risk and volatility of them, which can vary drastically.

 An ETF or Exchange Traded Fund is a way for any investor to get exposure to a pool of bonds, stocks, or other assets without the need to acquire each of them separately.
 For example, when an investor buys stocks, they invest entirely into one company.
 When they buy a share of an ETF, on the other hand, investment is spread across various assets.

 While the risk is significantly lower than investing in a single stock, ETFs still carry market risk.
 Since ETFs can imitate a market index like the S&P 500, their performance is normally based upon index volatility; when the index fluctuates in price, so does the price of the ETF.